SuperCleanMe/site/dev-logs/index.md

 Another major event that happened this week, which we dubbed our "RAMpocalypse".
 We managed to successfully track the amount of memory our CORE system was using at regular runtime intervals, allowing us to report that to the main system thread for the program.
 This may seem trivial, but it is a big victory for us in bringing Kalavar closer to production.
 You may not agree with us, but actually it is the primary method of the program deciding when to move things into and out of system memory to and from the disk.

 ## Parting Words {#week-2-parting-words}
-Although this weeks blog post was a short one, it was always going to be, we've been taking a break over the Christmas period, and although our last post was actually released on Christmas day, our writer had nothing better to do, nd so they threw it together for us.
+Although this weeks blog post was a short one, it was always going to be, we've been taking a break over the Christmas period, and although our last post was actually released on Christmas day, our writer had nothing better to do, and so they threw it together for us.
 Work on the project since the 20th of December 2020 has been slow and uneventful up until this week, and we are hoping to ramp up our progress on the project as soon as we can.

 Thanks for reading this weeks development log, we hope you have enjoyed it!